aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/image-processing/binarization-fixed-threshold/_index.md

 ---
 title: Binarization with Fixed Threshold in Aspose.PSD for Java
-linktitle: Binarization with Fixed Threshold in Aspose.PSD for Java
+linktitle: Binarization with Fixed Threshold
 second_title: Aspose.PSD Java API
 description: Explore Binarization with Fixed Threshold in Aspose.PSD for Java.
 Transform images seamlessly with our step-by-step guide.
 type: docs